-The new Blues boss admitted he could not have foreseen taking over the hot-seat at Stamford Bridge so quickly, but says he is prepared for Premier League action once again.New Chelsea manager Rafael Benitez has admitted he did not expect to be taking charge of the Stamford Bridge club so soon after Roberto Di Matteo's sacking - but insists he is ready for action.
+The 52-year-old Spaniard admitted he could not have foreseen taking over the hot-seat at Stamford Bridge so quickly, but says he is prepared for Premier League action once again

-Benitez has been working hard away from management, and while the Spaniard has taken on one of the most difficult jobs in the game, he is eager to prove himself once again.
+Benitez has been working hard away from management, and while the Spaniard has taken on one of the most difficult jobs in football, he is eager to prove himself once again.

 While he has managed teams in Spain and Italy, Benitez revealed he is happy to be returning to a job in England, and is relishing the prospect of setting up in the capital.